 RETIREMENT PLAN PROVISIONS (CONTINUED) PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
 Exceptions to COLA Effective Dates: (Cont.)
 The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program.
 The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
 The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
 Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
 Exceptions to COLA Effective Dates: (Cont.)
 Cost-of-Living Adjustment (COLA) in Retirement (Cont.)
 Exceptions to COLA Effective Dates: (Cont.)
 Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% on all service, regardless of when it was earned, purchased or granted.
-VSDP members are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.
 Disability Coverage Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.65% on all service, regardless of when it was earned, purchased or granted.
-VSDP members are subject to a one-year waiting period before becoming eligible for non-work related disability benefits.
 Disability Coverage Employees of political subdivisions (including Plan 1 and Plan 2 opt-ins) participate in the Virginia Local Disability Program (VLDP) unless their local governing body provides an employer-paid comparable program for its members.
 Hybrid members (including Plan 1 and Plan 2 opt-ins) covered under VLDP are subject to a one-year waiting period before becoming eligible for non-work-related disability benefits.